LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 <a href="https://survey.devographics.com/en-US/survey/state-of-html/2023/" class="call-to-action" target="_blank">Take State of HTML 2023 Survey</a>

-As usual, the results of these surveys are not only useful to the community;
+Benefits to you:
-they are also **used by browsers to prioritize roadmaps** — which is why Google is funding this one.
+- Survey results are **used by browsers to prioritize roadmaps** — the reason Google is funding this.
-So time spent filling them out thoughtfully is an investment that can come back to you tenfold;
-in the form of seeing features you care about implemented, browser incompatibilities being prioritized, and gaps in the platform being addressed.
+Time spent thoughtfully filling them out is an investment that can come back to you tenfold in the form of seeing features you care about implemented, browser incompatibilities being prioritized, and gaps in the platform being addressed.
+- Learn about new and upcoming features you may have missed
+- Get a personalized score and see how you compare to other respondents
+- Learn about the latest trends in the ecosystem and what other developers are focusing on

 ## Background

-This is likely the most ambitious Devographics survey to date.
+This is likely the most ambitious [Devographics](https://www.devographics.com/) survey to date.
 For [the past couple of months](../design-state-of-html/), I’ve been hard at work leading a small product team spread across three continents (2am to 8am became my second work shift 😅).
 We embarked on this mission with some uncertainty about whether there were *enough* features for a State of HTML survey, but quickly found ourselves with the opposite problem: